sanadamakomi/sanger_docker/README.md

 # sanger_docker

-A shiny app packed with docker to analyse sanger sequencing data.
+A shiny app deployed by docker to analyse sanger sequencing data.

 Input position and ab1 file, output variants and screenshot around position.